andrew/ultimate-awesome/README.md

 - [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-ai-music](https://github.com/xaramore/awesome-ai-music) - A curated list of awesome AI tools for music composition, generation, enhancement, and more.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
-- [programming-resources](https://github.com/ADGEfficiency/programming-resources) - A collection of programming and computation resources.
 - [awesome-web-apps](https://github.com/brillout/awesome-web-apps) - Curated List of Web Apps.
-- [cedar-awesome](https://github.com/cedar-policy/cedar-awesome) - A curated list of awesome Cedar related tools and articles.
 - [awesome-open-source-licensing](https://github.com/CodeScoring/awesome-open-source-licensing) - Cool links, tools & papers related to Open Source Licensing.
 - [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.